John Keller, PhD

-John C. Keller is the dean of the Graduate College, associate provost for graduate and professional education, and interim vice president for research at the University of Iowa.
+John C. Keller is the dean of the Graduate College and associate provost for graduate and professional education at the University of Iowa.

 The longest serving dean in the Big Ten, Dr. Keller served as chair of the Big Ten Academic Alliance Graduate Deans Group (twice), as well as three-year terms on the board of directors for both the Council of Graduate Schools (CGS) and the AAU-Association of Graduate Schools.
 For his invaluable contributions to the University of Iowa graduate community, Dr. Keller was awarded the 2017 CGS Debra W. Stewart Award for Outstanding Leadership in Graduate Education.

 A passionate advocate for graduate education, Keller has undertaken several major initiatives at the University of Iowa to enhance graduate student success.
 He has overseen the development of 14 new graduate programs—including three interdisciplinary programs.
 He developed and implemented a model for systematic assessments aimed towards program improvement.
 Under his leadership, time to degree has fallen and completion rates have improved.
 In addition to his academic oversight, Keller promotes publicly accessible research, holistic career preparation, diversity and inclusion initiatives, and institutional research support.